napo/geospatial_course_unitn/docs/_lessons/02_Spatial_relationships_and_operations.md

 3 - creates a polygon that contains all the monumental trees inside the area
   - identify all the gas&oil stations in this area which are within 2km of each other
-  - save the polygon in geopackage with the attribute "description" with the name of the filling station
+  - save the polygon in geopackage with the attribute "description" with the name of the gas&oil station